Reuben Ruby

-Reuben Ruby (1798–1878) was an African-American businessman, hack driver, slavery abolitionist, temperance supporter, and respected community leader.
-He was one of the leading Black figures in Maine political life and a founding member of the Abyssinian Meeting House, the third-oldest historical Black church in the United States.
+Reuben Ruby (1798–1878) was an African-American businessman, hack driver, abolitionist, temperance supporter, and community leader.
+He was one of the leading Black figures in Maine politics during his lifetime and a founding member of the Abyssinian Meeting House, the third-oldest historical Black church in the United States.

 Family

 Ruby was born in Gray, Maine, in 1798.
 His parents were Boston Ruby and Zeruiah Lewis.
 By 1820, he was living in Portland.
 He married Jannett C Pierre in 1821, who died in 1827.
 He then married Rachel Humphey in 1829, who died in 1861.
 He then married Ann M. Little in 1864.
 He lived at 81 Newbury Street in Portland, an address near the Abyssinian Meeting House.

 His children were also important members of the Black community.
 William Wilberforce Ruby was a captain in the Portland Fire Company.
 He is credited as the first to spot the Great Fire of 1866 and he worked to keep the fire from burning the Abyssinian Meeting House, George Thompson Ruby, who was the first Black graduate of Portland High School, and a prominent black Republican leader in Reconstruction-era Texas, and Horatio Ruby was part of Naval expedition that led to the creation of the Panama Canal.